freerunbuttons/freerunbuttons/docs/auto-refresh.md

-# Times Page needs to auto-refresh
+# How to make sure the site refreshes automatically?

+In the Seaside server it is now fixed this way:

 ## Repeated AJAX calls in seaside